jjulianto/web-covid/README.md

 ### Prerequisites
 These are list of things you need to have before you use the project and how to install them.
-* Python<br>
+* Node.js<br>
-Download the Python installer [here](https://nodejs.org/en/download/)<br>
+Download the Node.js installer [here](https://nodejs.org/en/download/)<br>
 Run the installer
 * Text Editor<br>
-You can choose any text editor that suits you the most, but I reccomend using Visual Studio Code<br>
+You can choose any text editor that suits you the most, but I recomend using Visual Studio Code<br>
 Download the VSCode installer [here](https://code.visualstudio.com/download)<br>
 Run the installer